PixarAnimationStudios/OpenUSD-proposals/README.md

 3. It is highly recommended that any submitted proposal include text examples of what your proposal would look like in `.usda` syntax.
 4. It's recommended that long sentences be split over multiple lines in your Markdown file.
    This allows more granular feedback, and easier viewing of the files.
-A recommended line length is 120 characters.

 #### Large Proposals